Pascua2020/DockerGHA/README-English.md

 DOCKERHUB_TOKEN: Docker Hub access token.

-▫️ Set up Docker Buildx:
+▫️ Set up Docker Buildx :

 Uses the docker/setup-buildx-action to enable Docker Buildx, a tool for building multi-platform Docker images.

-▫️ Build and Push:
+▫️ Build and Push :

 Uses the docker/build-push-action to: